QingliangLi/d3workshop/README.md

 ```

 ## Exercise #2
-For this exercise, we will start with the solution from Exercise #1.
+We will start with the solution from Exercise #1 (or from your solution is also fine).

-Go into exercise_2 and open up exercise_2.js.
+Go into folder `exercise_2` and open up `index.html` and `exercise_2.js`.

-Our goal is to add two buttons to the graph.
-One is a "Sort Alphabetically" button which upon clicking, will reload the graph sorted alphabetically.
-Another is a "Sort Numerically" button which will reload the graph sorted numerically (ascending).
+Our goal is to add sorting to our graph.
+We want to be able to sort alphabetically and numerically with a click of a button.

 Sort alphabetically:
 ![Sorted alphabetically](img/alphabetically.png)